 What Attributes Are Used for Blacklists?

 As fraud prevention tools become increasingly precise in how they collect user data, a growing number of attributes can be used to “block” someone from your site.
 But historically there are three main ones.

 the number assigned to every device that connects to the Internet.
 While IP addresses were once a reliable way of identifying users, it still creates a number of problems in terms of precisions:

-- Not a static attribute: as you can imagine, using a historical database of IP addresses for your blacklist can dramatically increase false positives.
+- Not a static attribute: As you can imagine, using a historical database of IP addresses for your IP blacklist can dramatically increase false positives.

 A form of ID relating to information about the device used (Windows PC, iOS smartphone etc…).
 Similarly to IP addresses, the fast evolution of the mobile market has complicated things when using this attribute for blacklisting:

 - Not a permanent attribute: In the past, browsers could inject a “supercookie” or tracker that would be stored permanently on users’ device.
 Verizon got fined $1.35 M for employing the practice in 2016.
 Needless to say, supercookies are frowned upon.